 Ultimately, organic traffic has the potential to drive the lowest cost per acquisition of any plastic surgery marketing channel.

 If your plastic surgery SEO campaign works, it should deliver consistent, predictable intakes for years to come.

 It is, however, a channel that doesn’t start delivering overnight.
-The most advisable strategy is to combine it with a PPC campaign; Google Ads can help fill the pipeline and provide the revenue needed to sustain and grow your practice through SEO.
+The most advisable strategy for your clinic is to combine it with a PPC campaign; Google Ads can help fill the pipeline and provide the revenue needed to sustain and grow your practice through search engine optimization.

 As part of a comprehensive digital marketing strategy, plastic surgery SEO should play an important role in the future success of your clinic.
 If you would like to meet with me or someone from our team to discuss your practice, click here to schedule a time